RFA Cardigan Bay: Operational history

 In 2023, it was reported that Cardigan Bay would eventually be replaced in her mine countermeasures support role by ships that would be acquired and converted into an MCM command and support role for autonomous systems in the RFA.
 One of these ships was reported as likely to replace Cardigan Bay and some of the other vessels in 9 Mine Countermeasures Squadron.
 Cardigan Bay would then be returned to a primary amphibious operations role.

+In April 2024, Cardigan Bay deployed to the Mediterranean to assist in the delivery of humanitarian supplies to Gaza during the Gaza war.
+American soldiers and sailors working on building the Gaza floating pier were reported to use Cardigan Bay as a dormitory.
+In August 2024, it was reported that Cardigan Bay was returning to the U.K. for refit and was being replaced in the Mediterranean by RFA Mounts Bay.
+The vessel returned to the U.K. in early September.
+However, due to accute personnel shortages and labour action by RFA sailors over low pay, the movement of the vessel to the Falmouth shipyard for refit was delayed.
+In October, she was transferred to Falmouth to await refit.
+Although reported in dry dock for refit in February 2025, it was subsequently reported that her refit would not begin until 2026.